Vocal Confidence Coaching

 What’s this all about?

 Your voice is an observable physical representation of your inner world.
 When you speak, you convey all sorts of information about yourself, from your age, gender and culture of origin.
 You also convey information about your state of being, such as your energy level, health status or mood.
-You also convey information that may reside deep within, such as your level of confidence, fear, freedom, reluctance.
+You also convey information that may reside deep within, such as your level of confidence, fear, freedom, and reluctance.

 Vocal technique will help you gain command of how your voice sounds.
 You can quickly integrate tools to help with tone and pitch, volume, resonance, projection, breathing, pacing, enunciation, intonation and stamina, etc.